kmsmith137/simpulse_docs/sphinx/intro.rst

 It is not designed for speed, but simulates pulses very accurately, keeping track of effects such as dispersion smearing within frequency channels, or finite time sampling artifacts.

+Currently, simpulse makes two-dimensional simulations of FRB's (where the axes are frequency and time), and one-dimensional simulations of pulsars (where the axis is time).
+Two-dimensional pulsar simulations are coming soon!

 Prerequisites
 -------------